 When was the last time you looked through your expenses policy?
 If you’re like most businesses, your costs policy hasn’t been changed in years, if not since you initially created it.

-Your policy might not have changed, but the way your employees expense has.
+Your policy might not have changed, but the way your employee’s expense has.
 Uber, Airbnb, apps & data – the way employees are spending money has been completely transformed in the last few years, and for many business expenses, you’re more likely to see a digital receipt than a physical one.

-Despite this shift, most expenses policies are critically out-of-date, creating an opportunity for confusion that frustrates your employees and adds to the workload of your finance team.
+Despite this shift, most expenses policies are critically out-of-date, creating an opportunity for the confusion that frustrates your employees and adds to the workload of your finance team.

 An outdated expenses policy makes it easier for employees to submit exaggerated or outright fraudulent expense claims.
 85% of workers in the UK admit to submitting an expense claim that stretches the truth at least once a year, and 5% over-claim every time.

-Every time this happens your business loses money: out-of-policy claims cost organisations £197 per employee, per year.
+Every time this happens your business loses money: out-of-policy claims cost organizations £197 per employee, per year.
 Additionally, if these mistakes are spotted by HMRC your business will be subject to further fines.
 Further resources are wasted because many expense claims are incorrectly filled out.

 Updating Your Expenses Policy

 Your expenses policy is a key tool in improving your employee’s expenses behavior.
 By educating employees and clearly setting out what can and cannot be claimed, you can reduce incorrectly filled expense claims and exaggerated or fraudulent claims.
 A clear policy makes ‘I didn’t know’ an invalid excuse, enabling HR to act on incorrect behaviour.

 Ideally, your policy should be a regularly-updated tool that is widely published for the whole business to see and read, not a document that an employee glances at once when they receive their contract, then never refers to again.